pchinjr/no-wing/README.md

 - Open source contributors who make projects like this possible

 ---

+**🎉 Feature Complete!** The Q Credential Separation system is architecturally complete with comprehensive documentation.
+TypeScript implementation refinement in progress for production deployment.

 **Made with ❤️ for secure, auditable AI automation**
 # 1. Set up Q service account for your project (no sudo required!)